J-A-S-M-I-N-J/jasmins-world-cup-blog/README.md

 - The link in the navbar leads you to a page where you can create an account and login.
 This is needed to be able to write guest-posts and like/bookmark items.
 When you're logged in, the navbart-link shows 'logout' and vice versa.

+### Profile

+- For now the profile page exists so that the user can view their saved bookmarks, but could be used in future versions for things such as created posts.

 ### Footer

 - Footer is simple with a text explaining where to go to follow me on socials.